-In order to present our test findings in the most thorough way possible, we rated every boot based upon five separate criteria, giving them a score from 1 (terrible) to 10 (perfect).
+To present our test findings in the most thorough way possible, we rated every boot based on five separate criteria, giving them a score from 1 (terrible) to 10 (perfect).
 As this is a comparison review, the scores were decided upon by comparing each boot to all of the others.
-With that thought in mind, it is worth noting that just because a boot receives a low score for Warmth, does not necessarily mean that it is not warm, but instead that it is less warm than the other boots in the review.
+With that thought in mind, just because a boot receives a low score for Warmth, does not necessarily mean that it is not warm, but instead that it is less warm than the other boots in the review.
 Below we have described our criteria for evaluating each category, as well as what boots performed the best and worst in these categories, and finally, the weight that each category had in determining a product's final score.

 All insulation materials simply trap and reflect the heat created by the foot, so proper fit is also required to maintain adequate circulation.
-A boot can have plenty of insulation, but if it constricts the blood flow to your foot the boot will feel cold.
-While packed with lofty insulation, the Columbia Bugaboot II Slip On was so small that the loss of circulation caused our feet to feel cold even when worn indoors.
+A boot can have plenty of insulation, but if it constricts the blood flow to your foot, the boot will feel cold.
+Boots that are oversized will require a more extended period to heat the boots up, and a tight-fitting model can constrict blood flow, making your feet feel colder.
+Initially, testing The North Face Chilkat 400 in our regular street shoe size caused cold feet; when we sized them up, they became the warmest in our review.
 This is why fit and comfort, discussed below, are just as important as warmth when selecting a boot, as the wrong fit will quickly lead to cold feet.

-We noticed that the two warmest boots in our review this year were the two boots that upped the insulation a notch to include 400 grams, rather than the more ubiquitous 200 grams used by many boots.
-These were The North Face Chilkat 400 and the Vasque Snowburban UltraDry.
-On the other hand, the Merrell Polarand Rove Zip, despite using 200 grams of insulation like most every other boot, had a full-length side zipper that noticeably leaked heat out and allowed cold to seep in, providing the least warmth in the test.
+The two warmest boots in our review this year were the two that upped the insulation a notch to include 400 grams, rather than the more ubiquitous 200 grams used by many boots.
+These were The North Face Chilkat 400 and the Vasque Snowburban II UltraDry.
+On the other hand, the Bogs Classic Ultra Mid, with its neoprene insulation, did not do as good of a job at trapping the heat, and its large opening let heat slip out making it the least warm boot of our review.

-While we tested the warmth of every boot out in the field, in order to provide a more accurate head-to-head comparison, we also wore each boot with a light sock in a slushy ice bath for eight minutes at a time to get a true feel of how warm they were, or whether they let in the cold.
-The results of this test were fairly easy to quantify.
-We must point out that while many of the boots are rated by their manufacturers to temperatures as low as -40 degrees Fahrenheit, we never encountered temperatures nearly that cold in southern Colorado while testing.
+While we tested the warmth of every contender out in the field, we also wanted to provide a more accurate head-to-head comparison.
+To get an real feel of how warm each model is, we wore each one with a light sock in a slushy ice bath for eight minutes at a time.
+This also helped us determine how much cold each competitor let in.
+The results of this test were relatively easy to quantify.
+We must point out that while many of the boots are rated by their manufacturers to temperatures as low as -40 degrees Fahrenheit, we never encountered temperatures nearly that cold in southern Colorado or the mountains of California while testing.
 Warmth accounted for 25% of a product's final score.

 We must remember that all of these boots are waterproof except for the large hole in the top of them, meaning that they are only as waterproof as they are tall.
-Boots like the Sorel Caribou and The North Face Chilkat 400 are quite tall and have high maximum puddle depths before allowing water inside, while the athletic Adidas Outdoor Terrex Conrax CP has such a low cuff that care must be taken with snow or slush even a few inches deep.
+Boots like the Sorel Caribou and The North Face Chilkat 400 are quite tall and have high maximum puddle depths before allowing water inside, while the stylish Timberland Shazzberg Mid has such a low cuff that care must be taken with snow or slush even a few inches deep.

 Fit and Comfort

-Getting a proper fit may be more or less important depending on the type of boot you choose, and since people's feet come in all shapes and sizes, finding the perfect fit is very subjective.
-We have spent enough time in each one of these boots to make fit recommendations, such as width, street shoe sizing, and foot volume, to help you narrow the choices down.
-Remember, though, that there is no substitute for trying them on.
 Pac style boots will have a loose and somewhat sloppy fit when compared to a single layer hiking boot, so we have tried not to compare apples to oranges in that regard.
-Some boots will readily accept an aftermarket insole for those who like extra arch support or who need to use custom orthotics in their footwear, while others, like The North Face Chilkat 400, do not have the extra room for one.
+Some models will readily accept an aftermarket insole for those who like extra arch support or who need to use custom orthotics in their footwear, while others, like The North Face Chilkat 400, do not have the extra room for one.

 Ease of Use

-Many people only use their winter boots for short durations — say going out to shovel the car out or walking from the bus to the ski resort's lodge — and for this we prefer boots that are easy to slip on and off.
+Many people only use their winter boots for a short duration.
+Typical uses might include going out to shovel the car out or walking from the bus to the ski resort's lodge.
+For these brief uses, we prefer boots that are easy to slip on and off.
 Many of the lace-up models in this review use speed lacing eyelets that allow for quick and secure lacing, and some of the laced Pac boots, like the Sorel Caribou, are simple to slip on and walk short distances in with the laces left undone.
 Features like glove-friendly pull tabs were well regarded, especially for boots without wide openings that required a little more cramming the foot into.

-Whether you need your winter boots to be able to traverse the icy walkways leading from your ski resort condo complex to the garage, or need to kick solid steps in windblown snow drifts as you boot up Mount Baldy in the winter, traction is an important consideration.
-During our testing, we discovered that models that have outsoles most similar to a winter snow tire performed the best.
 Specifically, boots with deep lugs with large surface areas featuring the softest and stickiest rubber performed best.
-This surprised us, until we considered that this is exactly how tire manufacturers design their snow tires.
-Regardless, when encountering seriously icy conditions every boot will require additional traction for safe travel.
+This surprised us until we considered that this is precisely how tire manufacturers design their snow tires.
+Regardless, when encountering severely icy conditions, every boot will require additional traction for safe travel.
 Consider an aftermarket strap-on crampon such as YakTrax or MICROspikes to slip on over your boot's sole if you will be hiking an icy trail.

-To test out these boots' traction head-to-head, we drove to the nearby town of Silverton, a place so cold and forbidding that once the streets get buried with snow, they compact into hard ice that doesn't melt until May.
-Then we found the steepest hill in town and spent all afternoon walking (or trying to) up and down this glazed ice rink while wearing different boots on each foot.
+To test out these boots' traction head-to-head, we trudged dozens of times up the steep snowy (and often icy) slope leading up to the ski lodge near our home.
 Featuring a combination of the exact characteristics that we described as performing best, the Kamik NationPlus had the highest score for traction in our tests.
 A close second was our Editors' Choice award-winning The North Face Chilkat 400.
 On the other end of the spectrum were two boots whose results surprised us because they looked to have deep, aggressive lugs.
-The Columbia Bugaboot II Slip On and the Salomon X Ultra Winter CS may have had deep lugs, but they also had a relatively small amount of surface area and very hard, not sticky rubber.
+The Salomon X Ultra Winter CS may have had deep lugs, but they also had a relatively small amount of surface area and very hard, not sticky rubber.
 We awarded traction as 10% of a product's final score.

-If you are going out on winter hikes you may want extra flotation to keep you from sinking too deep.
-Look at our Snowshoe Review to see the models we liked the most and why.
+If you are going out on winter hikes, you may want extra flotation to keep you from sinking too deep.
+Our Snowshoe Review highlights the models we liked the most and why.
 And if icy conditions are a concern, then check out products like YakTrax and Kahtoola MICROspikes to aid in traction.

 Searching for the best pair of boots for the winter season can be overwhelming.
 Do you prefer a casual model or a pair of boots designed for a more active lifestyle?
 After identifying the type of boot that best suits your needs, other factors ranging from warmth, comfort, and protection from the elements still need to be considered.
 We hope that this review will help when making these choices.